The acne production cycle clears acne forever

 Acne Production Cycle

 Now that you know the acne production cycle it is amazing how simple it is to avoid acne and without spending on expensive acne treatments.
+Now that you know this cycle, you can understand why focusing on trying to clear acne only from the skin is useless, because it’ll eventually come back and you’ll have breakouts again and you also come to understand why adult acne exists.
 But let’s see how to solve the problem at its roots and eliminate acne once and for all.

 We already saw in the video that the challenge to overcome consists of 2 parts, nutrition and digestion, but they are closely linked to each other.
 In fact, our nutrition can largely determine our good or bad digestion.